matthewbarreiro/awesome-steam-deck/readme.md

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Contributions heavily encouraged!
+Drop me a line, open an Issue, or open a PR (please just read the [contribution guidelines](contributing.md) first).